pagepusher/photix/README.md

 I needed it, so I built it; photix is a 'live' operating system aimed at photographers, creatives or anyone looking for a go anywhere, boot anything (almost anything; sorry Apple silicon) desktop that can be used to download photos from a digital camera, perform sophisticated raw photo processing and editing, browse the web and more.
 The iso image can be written to a usb stick or burned to a cd and since photix is a 'live' linux os, it runs entirely in memory and doesn't require installation.
 If you like it, you can also use it as a base for your own project or even install it on your computer for a clean, fast and modern desktop experience.

 ### Disclaimer
 I'm not a developer or a scripting expert.
 I just researched how to do this and taught myself the techniques required.
 I'm 100% certain these scripts could be streamlined or improved.
-Whilst they have been extensively tested, they are offered here with no garuantee that they won't shred your hard drive, sell your data or steal your lunch. ;) Proceed at your own risk!
+Whilst they have been extensively tested, they are offered here with no guarantee that they won't shred your hard drive, sell your data or steal your lunch. ;) Proceed at your own risk!

 ### Features
 - Clean, modern desktop – built on debian stable and the gnome desktop environment